donalffons/opencascade.js/README.md

     This will

     * make sure that the path to the opencascade WASM file is made available by webpack.
 This is required to enable support for `WebAssembly.InstantiateStreaming` & Co.
-    * stops webpack from complaining about `fs`being undefined in the Emscripten-generated loading script.
+    * stop webpack from complaining about `fs` being undefined in the Emscripten-generated loading script.

     For more info, see [here](https://gist.github.com/surma/b2705b6cca29357ebea1c9e6e15684cc).